irvin/cv-datasheets/cv-corpus-23.0-2025-09-17/kk.md

   By article 8 of Kazakhstani copyright law, works of folklore are exempt from copyright and are thus in the public domain.
-We thank Assel Baltabayeva for her help with reviewing these proverbs, as well as with translating the web interface of Common voice into Kazakh.
+We thank Assel Baltabayeva for her help with reviewing these proverbs to eliminate PDF conversion errors, as well as with translating the web interface of Common voice into Kazakh.

 * Individual sentences submitted by users through the Mozilla Common Voice interface (public domain)